9hub/angular-avatar/projects/ngx-avatar/README.md

 })
 ```

-Using our compnent on you Angular template:
+Using our component on you Angular template:

 ```html
 <ngx-avatar [avatarSrc]="myAvatar"></ngx-avatar>